helander/soundqube/README.md

 which includes a kernel with these additions.
 Further, this kernel is also a project component, so in case you want to build your own kernel, you could base that work on this component.

+Currently, the only sound generating program is Fluidsynth, but more may come or you can add your own.

+With the current standard setup you can have Fluidsynth play 8 different high quality instruments simultaneously.

+With the unison component you could clone the MIDI notes from your attached keyboard, and have Fluidsynth play the same notes on 8 different instruments simultaneously.

+Fluidsynth works with soundfonts and the project provides links to high quality soundfont files - your sound library may become unlimited.